pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2010.md

     {'name': 'Matrix', 'seq': ''}
     {'name': 'Twenty-four hours', 'seq': '07'}

-But I would prefer to avoid it because I want to take benefit of pyparsing advantages (clarity and self-documentation for example) and I don’t want to jump back to Regex as soon as I have a problem to define properly what I need.
+But I would prefer to avoid it because I want to take benefit of pyparsing advantages (clarity and self-documentation for example) and I donï¿½t want to jump back to Regex as soon as I have a problem to define properly what I need.

- I feel there is a smarter way to solve this problem, without Regex, but I can find it and I’m getting mad…
+ I feel there is a smarter way to solve this problem, without Regex, but I can find it and Iï¿½m getting madï¿½